Tommy Smith (ice hockey): Playing career

 Smith joined the Quebec Bulldogs for the 1912–13 season, where he won the Stanley Cup at the end of the season.
 After the 1913–14 season in Quebec, he was traded (twice) to Toronto Shamrocks.
 This caused a dispute with the Pacific Coast Hockey Association.
 At that time, the NHA and PCHA had an agreement whereby the PCHA teams could draft one player from three of the six teams of the NHA.
 He was traded away from Quebec, which was eligible to lose a player.
-He started play for Shamrocks, though he had been drafted by Victoria of the PCHA.
-It was found that the initial trade was not allowed, and Quebec re-traded him to Toronto during the season, disregarding the PCHA efforts to get him.
+He started playing for Shamrocks, though he had been drafted by Victoria of the PCHA.
+It was found that the initial trade was not allowed, and Quebec re-traded him to Toronto during the season, disregarding the PCHA's efforts to get him.
 During the 1914–15 season, he was traded back to Quebec, avoiding the PCHA draft again.

-Much like his older brother Harry, Tommy Smith was a mercenary when it came to club loyalty, playing for a number of different teams both in Canada and in the United States.
+Much like his older brother Harry, Tommy Smith was a mercenary when it came to club loyalty, playing for many different teams both in Canada and in the United States.
 In December 1914, when he still had not reached terms with the Toronto Ontarios/Shamrocks franchise, he claimed the location where he played was secondary to the financial aspect of the game:

 "There is a big margin between us, I'll play here or in Mexico if the money is strong enough.
 I don't care where I play.
 This story about my not wanting to play anywhere else but Ottawa is not correct."

 While skating for the Ottawa Victorias in 1906, Smith led the FAHL with 12 goals (including eight goals in a game against Brockville on February 23, 1906).
-In future years, he was the leading goal-scorer in the OPHL (1908–09), the MPHA (1910–11) and the NHA (1913–14, 1914–15).
+In future years, he was the leading goal-scorer in the OPHL (1908–09), the MPHA (1910–11), and the NHA (1913–14, 1914–15).